 Make the Filling

-- In a container, add pork, soy sauce, minced garlic and sugar and mix together.
+- In a container add the pork, soy sauce, minced garlic, and sugar and mix together.
 Marinate for at least 1 hour.

 - Remove the pork from the marinade container.
 Set the marinade aside.
-Brown in a pot with black pepper.
+Brown the pork in a pot with black pepper.

 - Remove the pork from the pot and shred with a fork.
 Set aside.